Californians considering a Chapter 13 Debt Repayment Plan should be aware of the following key factors:

 6. California-Specific Exemptions & Asset Protection

-- Unlike Chapter 7 (which may require selling assets), Chapter 13 lets debtors keep their assets while making structured payments.
+- Unlike Chapter 7 (which has certain asset limitations), Chapter 13 lets debtors keep their assets while making structured payments.

 - California has two exemption systems: